The Washington State Bar Association is committed to advancing diversity and inclusion within the legal profession and within our organization.

 We operate from an “Inside-Out” philosophy generating institutional evaluation, reflection and change.

-Our 2012 Membership Study found that members who identified with one or more diversity groups reported experiencing social, opportunity, and advancement barriers in their professional careers.
+Our 2012 Membership Study found that members who identified with one or more underrepresented groups reported experiencing social, opportunity, and advancement barriers in their professional careers.
 These barriers included being excluded, misunderstood, offered fewer opportunities, not receiving a raise or promotion and being treated differently.

 Subtle, unconscious processes and preconceptions influence all decision making, whether it be a decision about litigation strategy or hiring.
 In turn, the unconscious/implicit biases influence the work of achieving inclusion.